Contact information for your specific course section instructor will be in Canvas.

 Course grades are based on the following point scale:

 Make sure that you check the very IMPORTANT Explanation of Assignments and Grading, which has information about grading in the course.
 There are Special Course Grading Requirements that you must meet to successfully pass the course.

-For fall 2017, these are the different schedule versions available:
+For summer 2022, these are the different schedule versions available.

 Each week of your schedule will list the course units and assignments that you are required to complete that week.
 Each course unit will list what you are required to read and submit for that unit.
 Each unit will also usually have some extra material that you may look at and some possible extra credit work that you can complete.
 Please make sure that you check out all the linked information for each course unit.

 Please make sure that you double-check your official course registration to verify the specific section of the course that you signed up for.